 The source of this genetic variation specific to the M. m. musculus Choosy populations is still unknown.
 Considering our results, it may originate from standing variation present in allopatric populations or differential introgression of Mus musculus domesticus alleles across the hybrid zone.
 The large genomic clusters identified as outlier regions could fit the second scenario, which echoes the recent evidence of adaptive introgression of OR and VR gene clusters across species boundaries in the Mus genus (Ullrich et al. 2017; Baird et al. 2022; Banker et al. 2022).
-This scenario would be compatible with the role of these genomic regions in reproductive isolation with the nearby subspecies M. m. domesticus: the selective pressure of reinforcement could have favoured the adaptive introgression of alleles conferring choosiness on either side of the hybrid zone, the direction of the choice being expressed according to the genomic background, including at the mating signal loci, of the individuals.
-It would correspond to a case of one-allele mechanism (at the preference loci) and of a matching rule for assortative mating, which is known to favour the evolution and maintenance of the barrier trait in the context of gene flow (Kopp et al. 2018).
+This scenario would be compatible with the role of these genomic regions in reproductive isolation with the nearby subspecies M. m. domesticus: the selective pressure of reinforcement could have favoured the adaptive introgression of alleles conferring choosiness on either side of the hybrid zone (a case of one-allele mechanism), the direction of the choice being possibly expressed via a matching rule, i.e. towards a mating partner matching the chooser’s genomic background (or mating signal type).
+These mechanisms are theoretically predicted to favour the evolution and maintenance of the barrier trait in the context of gene flow (Kopp et al. 2018).
 Additional genomic data for M. m. domesticus populations from the other side of the hybrid zone in Denmark would be needed to first test if variation comes from introgression.

 Overall, these results on the genetic architecture and selective regimes associated with the divergence in mate preferences correspond to theoretical predictions for loci involved in adaptation and reinforcement.
 Concentrated architectures of adaptive loci are expected in the presence of gene flow (Yeaman and Whitlock 2011; Yeaman 2013), and fit with the few other empirical studies testing for this pattern of clustering in natural systems (e.g. (Fustier et al. 2017; Roda et al. 2017).
 Moreover, the selective regime of reinforcement corresponds to indirect selection on prezygotic isolating traits in hybrid zone populations, usually from standing genetic variation present in allopatry (Felsenstein 1981; Kirkpatrick and Servedio 1999) via linkage disequilibrium between loci under direct selection (hybrid sterility genes) and assortative mating loci.
-We did not find any significant co-localisation between known candidate hybrid sterility genomic regions (Turner and Harr 2014) and outlier regions that could have facilitated the maintenance of linkage disequilibrium among those co-adapted traits (mate preference and hybrid sterility), but linkage disequilibrium can still evolve and be maintained between unlinked or loosely linked and is not necessary under the scenario mentioned above of a case of one-allele mechanism (Servedio 2009; Butlin and Smadja 2018; Hench et al. 2019).
-Our study, therefore, provides an important addition to the rare studies that have investigated the genetics of reinforcement (Ortiz-Barrientos et al. 2004; Hopkins and Rausher 2011; Ospina et al. 2021), by testing predictions on expected genomic patterns of differentiation to characterize the genetic basis of a complex premating isolating trait and the genomic signatures of reinforcing selection acting on it.
+We were expecting a co-localisation between candidate hybrid sterility genomic regions (Turner and Harr 2014) and outlier regions that could facilitate the maintenance of linkage disequilibrium among those co-adapted traits (mate preference and hybrid sterility).
+With the exception of a few co-localising regions, we did not find any significant physical overlap between these two sets of genes.
+However, this test may miss some unidentified hybrid sterility genes and is quite stringent (testing overlap and not physical linkage).
+For example, the outlier gene cluster on chromosome 9 lies in physical proximity with a candidate hybrid sterility region (Figure 3).
+Moreover, linkage disequilibrium can still evolve and be maintained between unlinked or loosely linked and is not necessary under the scenario mentioned above of a case of one-allele mechanism (Servedio 2009; Butlin and Smadja 2018; Hench et al. 2019).
+Our study provides an important addition to the rare studies that have investigated the genetics of reinforcement (Ortiz-Barrientos et al. 2004; Hopkins and Rausher 2011; Ospina et al. 2021), by testing predictions on expected genomic patterns of differentiation to characterize the genetic basis of a complex premating isolating trait and the genomic signatures of reinforcing selection acting on it.

 The role of Olfactory and Vomeronasal Receptor genes in the evolution of mate choice divergence